China population rises 15.23 million in 2018, but rate slows

 China's population rose by 15.23 million people in 2018, marking a continued decrease in the growth rate of the world's most populous nation.

-Numbers released by the National Bureau of Statistics on Monday put the population at 1.395 billion in 2018, marking a growth rate of 3.81 percent.
+Numbers released by the National Bureau of Statistics on Monday put the population at 1.395 billion in 2018, marking a growth rate of 3.81 percent over the previous year.

 The total included 30 million more men than women, considered a long-time outcome of the recently abandoned one-child policy under which boys were favored over girls for cultural reasons.